unpinned/unpinned.computer/content/blog/systemd-inside-podman.md

 date = 2023-02-11
 +++

+UPDATE: Apparently you don't have to change bools anymore!
+Its supported out of the box now! https://github.com/coreos/fedora-coreos-tracker/issues/397#issuecomment-1343214681

-For Linux distributions that use SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know that you are allowing to run systemd inside a Podman container.
+~~For Linux distributions that use SELinux (eg. Fedora Linux) the first thing you have to do is to let SELinux know that you are allowing to run systemd inside a Podman container.~~

-You have to change the `container_manage_cgroup` bool.
+~~You have to change the `container_manage_cgroup` bool.~~

-To do this run `setsebool -P -N container_manage_cgroup 1`
+~~To do this run `setsebool -P -N container_manage_cgroup 1`~~

 Then you have to build your Containerfile which installs and initalizes systemd.